On April 30, 2017, Crows & Sparrows is pleased to co-present Miao Wang’s newest documentary MAINELAND at the Independent Film Festival Boston!

 On Monday, April 24, 2017, Crows & Sparrows is pleased to co-present the Boston area premiere of Beijing-based filmmaker Zhao Liang’s BEHEMOTH with The DocYard at the Brattle Theatre, followed by post-screening Q&A with the filmmaker via Skype.
+The screening is co-sponsored by the Harvard-China Project on Energy, Economy and Environment and the Environment in Asia Series, Fairbank Center for Chinese Studies.
+Harvard ID Holders can attend this screening with free admission!
 Read more about the film in our screenings section.
-Tickets will be available soon.
+Tickets are on sale now at the Brattle Theatre here.

 In Summer and Fall 2016, Crows & Sparrows is excited to present the work of American filmmaker Lewis Klahr in Beijing and Shanghai.